ASE-FS21-TrialNError/TrialNError-Client/README.md

 ## General information

 This repository is part of the project AppCom and contains the code for the front end of the project.
-The application was created using React.js and the programming languages used are Javascript, CSS and Html.
-Further information about the project can be found in the "Additional information" section.
+The application was created using React.js with Javascript.
+Further information about the project can be found in the ["Additional information"](#additionalInformation) section.

 The main high level components of this repository are mentioned below:

 - **[Login/Registration/EmailVerfication](https://github.com/ASE-FS21-TrialNError/TrialNError-Client/tree/main/src/components)**: